tzPyAl/ZAVRSNI-pyplants/README.md

 - location is proposed from the ip.address, but can be manually entered
 - we use API -explained in weather- to find the city
 - when we confirm the city, we extract lon/lat for weather data
+- pot now has tabs: basic info, weather and pollution, which consumes fetched weather data
 - CRUD

 ### Profil 🚧